ojitha/ojitha.github.io/_posts/2020-09-26-First step to AWS CDK.md

 categories: [blog]
 excerpt_separator: <!--more-->
 ---
 This is my first step of using AWS CDK in macOS.
-However, I am using Pyenv tool for
+I am using Pyenv tool to create python enviroment  as explained in the [Python my workflow](https://ojitha.blogspot.com/2020/05/python-my-workflow.html),

 <!--more-->